jveski/shelltest/README.md

 ## API

 ### .cmd(command)
-Sets command to be executed.
+Sets the command to be executed.
 ```javascript
 .cmd("/bin/my_command")
 ```